apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 With the exception of `FileSystem.copyFromLocalFile()`, all API operations which write data to a filesystem in Hadoop do so through the Java "OutputStreams" API.
-More specifically, they do sp through `OutputStream` subclasses obtained through calls to `FileSystem.create()`, `FileSystem.append()`, or `FSDataOutputStreamBuilder.build()`.
+More specifically, they do so through `OutputStream` subclasses obtained through calls to `FileSystem.create()`, `FileSystem.append()`, or `FSDataOutputStreamBuilder.build()`.